danfuzz/lactoserv/doc/configuration.md

 the suffix is the final dot and everything that follows.
 (For example, `some.file.txt` would be parsed as prefix `some.file` and suffix `.txt`.)
-These parsed names are used to construct _actual_ file names by inserting something in between the prefix and suffix (such as a sequence number), or in some cases just used as-is.
+These parsed names are used to construct _actual_ file names by inserting something in between the prefix and suffix (such as a date stamp and/or a sequence number), or in some cases just used as-is.

 **A note about file rotation and preservation:** Some of the services accept `rotate` as a configured property, which enables automatic file rotation and